galacticpuzzlehunt/puzzlord/README.md

 ## Where are things?

-The root of this repository is the Django project Site-wide configuration lives inside the `gph` directory.
+The root of this repository is the Django project Site-wide configuration lives inside the `puzzlord` directory.

 The Django project (currently) has only one app, called "puzzle_editing".
 Most business logic and UI lives inside the `puzzle_editing` directory.